Using an Advice-Only advisor isn’t for everyone. Knowing these downsides will help you decide whether it’s the best approach for you.

 The greatest challenge in finding an Advice-Only advisor is the geographical availability.
 I once went through 200 advisor profiles and I found only 2 who met the Advice-Only criteria.
 Another time I couldn’t find a single Advice-Only advisor in an entire state.
 Living in a large metropolitan area doesn’t necessarily help either.
 When there are many advisors in the area charging commissions and assets-under-management fees, they can crowd out the Advice-Only advisors.

-So far I found 140 Advice-Only advisors in 30 states.
-I’m finding more advisors as I work with more clients.
-You will have more choices if you are more flexible with the distance or you are open to working with an advisor remotely by phone, email, and/or Internet video.
-If you must work with someone within a short distance, it’s possible I can’t find enough candidates for you.
-In that case I will refund the search fee.
+You will have more choices if you are more flexible with the distance or you are open to working with an advisor remotely by phone, email, and/or online video calls.
+If you must work with someone within a short distance, it’s possible that there isn’t one in the directory.
+In that case, I will refund your fee.
 So you have nothing to lose.

 Because Advice-Only advisors don’t charge asset management fees, they tend to work with more clients than other advisors.
 Financial planning takes more time than rebalancing investments.
-As a result some of them often have a backlog for new clients.
-When you contact them to schedule your first meeting, they may not be available this week or next week, very much like when new patients have to wait for a good doctor.
-Some advisors told me they constantly have a backlog of up to 3 months.
+As a result, some of them often have a backlog for new clients.
+When you contact them to schedule your first meeting, they may not be available this week or next week, very much like when new patients have to wait for a doctor’s appointment.

 Some Advice-Only advisors are CPAs.
-They work double time on doing taxes between late January and mid April.
-You may have to wait until after the tax season before you are able to meet them.
+They work double time on doing taxes between late January and mid-April.
+You may have to wait until after the tax season before you can meet them.